The Singing Scoutmaster: Plan Your Campfire

 Introducing New Elements

-During the campfire program itself may not be the opportune time to teach new elements.
-Sometimes it can't be avoided, such as Parents' night, Cub Scout visitation night, etc.
+During the campfire program itself may not be the best time to teach new elements.
+Sometimes it can't be avoided, such as at Parents' Night or Cub Scout visitation events.

 Duration